replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

     * Perform an upgrade of an application in an Air Gap environment
     * Use the `kubectl support-bundle` CLI in an Air Gap environment
 * **Who this is for**:
-    * Anyone who builds or maintains app manager applications (Full Stack/Devops/ Product Engineers)
+    * Anyone who builds or maintains app manager applications (Full Stack / Devops/ Product Engineers)
 * **Prerequisites**:
     * Basic working knowledge of Kubernetes
 * **Outcomes**: